How do I know if my snaffle bridle fits correctly?

 Keep the ears and poll comfortable!

 The brow band is a place to show off some bling, and is pretty easy to fit.
 Either it’s too big and droopy, too tight and it cust into the base of the ears and/or forehead, or it’s just right.
 Very Goldilocks.
-You can always buy this piece separately if you need to, or if you found one that’s “your horse’s colors”….
-Because the brow band is not sewn into another part of the bridle, you can easily change it out.
+You can always buy this piece separately if you need to because the brow band is not sewn into another part of the bridle, you can easily change it out.

 The cheek pieces hold the bit.
 Ideally, with most snaffle bridles, the bit should create one or two soft wrinkles in the corners of the mouth.
 (This article here details ways to check for proper bit fit.)
 Different bits may sit in a different position, and therefore be prepared for some trial runs and adjustments.
 Some bridles have adjustable cheek pieces on both sides, in which case be sure that 4 holes on one side matches 4 holes on the other, instead of 3 and 5.
 (Yes, a bit OCD, but as Grooms and horseman it’s good to be on top of details and symmetry.)